-- \$1 million or more in value for projects that commenced on or after 7 April 2014; or

-- \$200,000 or more in value for projects that commenced between 1 July 2005 and 6 April 2014, regardless of completion rate.

-2. A project specific levy rate, determined by the responsible Minister and informed by actuarial advice, is applied to the projects that exceed the \$1 billion threshold.
+- \$1 million or more in value for projects that commenced on or after 7 April 2014; or - \$200,000 or more in value for projects that commenced between 1 July 2005 and 6 April 2014, regardless of completion rate. - A project specific levy rate, determined by the responsible Minister and informed by actuarial advice, is applied to the projects that exceed a specific threshold and is applied to the amount that exceeds that threshold.
+This threshold is currently \$5 billion.

-(k) Going concern
+Going concern (k)